NEW ORLEANS FOOD

 This is the year everyone!
 This is the year I finally go to New Orleans and end my constant dreaming about the creole culture, especially its food.
-From the shrimp and grits and beignets (we all know a little something about Cafe Du Monde) to the shrimp etouffee, I will be getting down on all that the city is known for.
+From the shrimp and grits, mardi gras king cake and beignets (we all know a little something about Cafe Du Monde) to the shrimp etouffee, I will be getting down on all that the “Big Easy” is known for.
 I am hoping to make my way there by this summer but in the meantime, I thought I would give myself a glimpse by making this shrimp etouffee recipe just in time for Mardi Gras.

 Shrimp etouffee is such a fantastic dish, rich in history and bonkers in flavor.
 From the creole seasoning and dashes of hot sauce to the underlying holy trinity of onions, celery and bell peppers simmering in a rich dark roux, this is one of the seafood dish I enjoy the most.
 I have had it at restaurants and sampled a few of the crawfish variety, and sometimes I love making it at home even more so I can vary the flavors and heat according to my personal taste.
 Also if you want to, you can totally make this into a crawfish etouffee as well.